anandijain/vision/README.md

-# Github repo for On Images, Spring 2019
+# On Images, Spring 2019

 ## For assignment 2, we had to use mylar to recreate a 3D image by taping the mylar to a window and drawing the contour.